phetsims/equality-explorer/doc/implementation-notes.md

 The _Basics_ screen has 4 scenes with 'real-world object' terms (plus constant terms in the 'shapes' scene).
 A set of radio buttons is used to choose a scene.

 The _Numbers_ screen has one scene with constant terms.
-It introduces the lock feature, described in more detail later.
+It introduces the lock feature, described in the [**Lock feature**](https://github.com/phetsims/equality-explorer/blob/master/doc/implementation-notes.md#lock-feature) section.

 The _Variables_ screen has one scene with variable terms and constant terms.
 It introduces a picker for changing the variable's values.